Release Process¶

 Important notes

-- **Breaking changes not allowed**: Release branches are for patch releases only - **Beta versions**: Release branches stay at `X.Y.Z-beta.N` between releases (auto-bumped after stable) - **Release notes**: Compares against previous stable tag (e.g., `v1.3.0`) - **Allowed changes**: Correctness bugs, security fixes, major performance regressions, unintentional breaking change revertsExample Workflows¶
+- **Commit to main first**: All fixes must be committed to main before cherry-picking to release branches - **Breaking changes not allowed**: Patch releases should not introduce breaking changes - **Beta versions**: Release branches stay at `X.Y.Z-beta.N` between releases (auto-bumped after stable) - **Release notes**: Compares against previous stable tag (e.g., `v1.3.0`) - **Allowed changes**: Correctness bugs, security fixes, major performance regressions, unintentional breaking change revertsExample Workflows¶

 Beta Preview Release¶